aboutaaron/aboutaaron.github.com/projects.md

 * [__Tagged Corporate Site__](http://about.tagged.com) - While working as a marketing intern for [Tagged, Inc](http://tagged.com), I was asked if I wanted to take a stab at redesiging their aging corporate page.
 I worked with the design firm [RHDG](http://rh-dg.com/) on the look and feel of the site.
 From there, I took their PSD files and used the excellent [Roots WordPress framework](http://www.rootstheme.com/) to bring the designs to the web.
 This was my first forary into client web work.

 * [__The Golden Gate Xpress__](http://goldengatexpress.org) - My college pet project.
 The redesign of the San Francisco State University platform.
 Uses WordPress and a bunch of other nifty stuff.
-Hack journalism!

 ### Writing